brontoburt/obs-archipelago-tracker/README.md

 from the same context menu for the bridge in SAMMI, click "Install an Extension" and navigate to where you saved the release for SAMMIpelago

 ## download the "archi_tracker.json" and "archi tracker button.json" files, the first file is meant to be imported into obs as a scene collection
--   it is **highly** recommended to download the [source copy](https://obsproject.com/forum/resources/source-copy.1261/) plugin for OBS to make the process of importing this scene into your currently existing scene much simpler
+-   it is **highly** recommended to download the [source copy](https://obsproject.com/forum/resources/source-copy.1261/) plugin for OBS to make the process of importing this scene into your currently existing scene collection much simpler
 -   the second file is meant to be imported into SAMMI as a new deck, you can do so by copying the text of the file and pasting the deck into SAMMI

   <img width="191" height="211" alt="image" src="https://github.com/user-attachments/assets/29fe8570-46de-4cea-bd82-e2e13112cbea" />